3800, Handling Changes in an Operation, Type of Permit, Location, and Ownership

 Evaluating a Request to Add Treatment Services for Children with Emotional Disorders (GROs Only)

 If the inspector has concerns with the plan detailed on Form 2960, Attachment C, or the updated operational policies, the inspector discusses those concerns with his or her supervisor and with the permit holder.
-If CCR cannot approve the operational plan, the request to amend the permit is denied.
+If CCR cannot approve the operational plan, the inspector denies the operation’s request to amend the permit.

-After determining that the operational plan documented on Form 2960, Attachment C, is adequate, the inspector:
+If the inspector determines that the operational plan documented on Form 2960, Attachment C, is complete and contains clear responses, the inspector:

-• documents approval of the operational plan in CLASS as a chronology entry (type Application); and
+- documents approval of the operational plan in CLASS in a Chronology (type Application) in CLASS;

-• uploads Form 2960, Attachment C to the CCR SharePoint site as outlined in 1310 Content and Organization of Child Care Regulation Records.
+- uploads Form 2960, Attachment C to CLASS Document Library as outlined in 1310 Content and Organization of Child Care Regulation Records Content and Organization of Child Care Regulation Records;

-After the operational plan is approved, the operation may schedule the public hearing.
-The inspector follows policies and procedures in 3140 Public Notice and Hearing Requirements for General Residential Operations (including its sub-items) before amending the permit.
+- follows policies and procedures in 3140 Public Notice and Hearing Requirements for General Residential Operations Public Notice and Hearing Requirements for General Residential Operations (including its sub-items); and

 Evaluating Other Requests